TazWake/Public/docker/Analysis_ELK/README.md

 ## Overview
 This is designed to allow incident responders to create a quick Elasticsearch/Kibana/Filebeat instance to ingest log data.
 The end result will have excess fields and may require tweaking to work in specific environments.
 It uses the Elastic modules to provide pre-configured dashboards.

+The configuration file assumes there are four types of event logs being ingested.
+This should be modified to fit your needs.
+It assumes the logs are

+- Apache HTTPd access logs in the root of the log folder.
+- Linux auditd logs in the root of the log folder.
+- Linux syslog logs in the root of the log folder.
+- Linux messages logs in the root of the log folder.
+- Linux auth.log logs in the root of the log folder.
+- Linux secure logs in the root of the log folder.
+- MySql/MariaDB logs in a folder called mariadb_webserver in the root of the log folder.

 ## Components
 The following files are required: